Arturo Alonso: Oklahoma House of Representatives

-Career
+Elections

-Alonso ran for the 89th district of the Oklahoma House of Representatives in 2022.
+Alonso-Sandoval ran for the 89th district of the Oklahoma House of Representatives in 2022.
 The seat was vacant after the resignation of Jose Cruz.
 He faced Cristian Zapata and Chris Bryant in the Democratic primary.
-Alonso won the June 28 Democratic primary and since no candidate from another party filed in the district, he won the seat outright.
-He was sworn in November 16, 2022.
+Alonso-Sandoval won the June 28 Democratic primary with 63.3 percent of the vote and, since no candidate from another party filed in the district, he won the seat outright.
+He was sworn in at the Oklahoma State Capitol on November 22, 2022, and assumed office the following day.